nnxi/nodejs-api-docgen/issues/README.md

 # Bug Reports

-If you encounter any issues while using `node-api-docgen`, please report them by creating a new markdown file in this folder, or by opening an issue on GitHub.
+If you encounter any issues while using `nodejs-api-docgen`, please report them by creating a new markdown file in this folder, or by opening an issue on GitHub.

 When reporting a bug, providing detailed information helps us resolve it faster.